 Greece has ratified the Athens Convention and the subsequent 2002 Protocol.
-The Athens Convention applies to international carriages when the place of departure and the place of destination are located in two different states, or in a single state if, according to the contract of carriage or the scheduled itinerary, there is an intermediate port of call in another state.
-Following the introduction of the EU Passenger Liability Regulation 2009, the Athens Convention also applies to domestic carriages in Greece for class A vessels from 31 December 2016 and for class B vessels, it applies from 31 December 2018.
+The Athens Convention applies to international carriage when the place of departure and the place of destination are located in two different states, or in a single state if, according to the contract of carriage or the scheduled itinerary, there is an intermediate port of call in another state.
+Following the introduction of Regulation (EC) No. 392/2009 of the European Parliament and of the Council of 23 April 2009 on the liability of carriers of passengers by sea in the event of accidents, the Athens Convention also applies to domestic carriage in Greece for class A vessels as of 31 December 2016 and for class B vessels as of 31 December 2018.

 On domestic journeys, the liability of the carrier is regulated by Greek law.
-In respect of the carriage of passenger vehicles, the Hague-Visby Rules apply instead of the Greek CPML.
+In respect of the carriage of passenger vehicles, the Hague-Visby Rules apply instead of the CPML.
 If a passenger has suffered injury during the carriage that is attributable to the carrier's negligence, he or she is entitled to receive damages (including damages for loss of income and emotional distress).
-The passenger is also entitled to recover all directly resulting losses in cases where the accident occurred as a result of a fault in the ship's command or navigation by the vessel's master.
+The passenger is also entitled to recover all directly resulting losses if the accident occurred as a result of a fault in the ship's command or navigation by the vessel's master.